 In the village of Nggela near Ende in Central Flores, this single panel textile, known as lete, is worn on the shoulder by women or around the neck by men during ceremonies.

-The central ikat motif on this textile is called Soke Mata Ria is the local name for a flower and always appears with the nggaja elephant motif.
+Its central ikat motif, soke mata ria, is the local name for a type of flower, and always appears with the nggaja elephant motif.